jernotte/StudyGuide/Content/AI/StudyGuide.md

 **Expected Answer**: Transformer models have been highly effective in various natural language processing tasks such as language translation, text generation, summarization, and question-answering.
 They are also being adapted for applications in other domains like image processing and music generation.
 1. What are Query, Key, and Value vectors in the context of self-attention, and how are they used?
 **Expected Answer**: In self-attention, each word's embedding is used to create three vectors: Query, Key, and Value.
 These vectors are generated by multiplying the embedding by trained matrices.
 They are instrumental in calculating attention, where the dot product of the Query vector of one word with the Key vector of another determines the attention score, reflecting the importance of other words when encoding a specific word
+1. What is the difference between Query, Key matrices and the Value Matrix?
+**Expected Answer**: The Query and Key matrices are used to manipulate the space the embeddings are mapped to in order to get a better similiarity calculation for the words.
+The Query and Key are trained with the model to maximize for similarity, but what works best for similarity is not good for calculating the next best word.
+That is where the Value matrix comes in as it then takes the best of the similarity calculations and maps it on the Value matrix to then generate the best next word.
+The Value matrix like the Query and Key matrix are trained for these specific purposes.
+1. What is the mathematical transformation that the Key and Query matrix? are doing and why is it useful?
+**Expected Answer**: Linear transformation.
+It is important because it transform the vector space that represents the embeddings to better find similarity.
+By using the Key and Query matrix / vector to map the words it will maximize the similarity calculation which provides context and better relationships that improves the models calculation of the next word.
 1. Describe the steps involved in the calculation of self-attention.
 **Expected Answer**: The calculation of self-attention involves several steps: